ibm-cloud-docs/Backup/index.md

 # Provisioning {{site.data.keyword.backup_notm}}
 {: #ordering}

 Backups make sure that your data is safely stored outside of your device and stays protected. {{site.data.keyword.backup_full}} is an automated agent-based backup system that is managed through the Cloud Backup Portal browser-based management utility.
-You can provision your {{site.data.keyword.backup_full}} instance in the UI, from the CLI, with the API, or Terraform.
+You can provision your {{site.data.keyword.backup_full}} instance in the console, from the CLI, with the API, or Terraform.
 The first 10 GB of vault space is provided at no cost to you.
 {: shortdesc}

 Each server must have its own {{site.data.keyword.backup_notm}} Account.
 One {{site.data.keyword.backup_notm}} license cannot be used for multiple servers.
 {: important}

-## Provisioning {{site.data.keyword.backup_notm}} in the UI
+## Provisioning {{site.data.keyword.backup_notm}} in the console
 {: #ordering-ui}
 {: ui}